 Abid Bossouf

-Thesis proposal
+Thesis Proposal

 Oral health is now a major public health issue at both the individual and societal levels.
 It is characterized by its multidimensional nature, as it involves biological, psychological, and social factors.

 Nevertheless, while scientific research allows us to isolate an object in order to understand it, human phenomena are complex; indeed, “the subject speaks.”
-Pierre Bourdieu conceptualized the notion of habitus, which he defines as “an immanent law, instilled in each agent by early education.”
+Pierre Bourdieu conceptualized the notion of habitus, which he defines as “an immanent law, instilled in each agent through early education.”
 It therefore refers to an individual’s way of being—their ethos—and their manner of behaving—their hexis.

 How does a complex approach to oral health help in developing a public health strategy to prevent, treat, and manage oral diseases?